-The ILP32 memory model (32-bit int, long, pointer data types) is the default on all Oracle Solaris platforms and on Linux platforms that are not 64-bit enabled.
-The LP64 memory model (64-bit long, pointer data types) is the default on Linux platforms that are 64-bit enabled. -m64 is permitted only on platforms that are enabled for the LP64 model.
+The ILP32 data type model (32-bit int, long, pointer data types) is the default on all Oracle Solaris platforms and on Oracle Linux platforms that are not 64-bit enabled.
+The LP64 data type model (64-bit long, pointer data types) is the default on Oracle Linux platforms that are 64-bit enabled. -m64 is permitted only on platforms that are enabled for the LP64 model.

-Note that in previous compiler releases, the memory model, ILP32 or LP64, was implied by the choice of the -Xarch option.
-Starting with the Oracle Solaris Studio 12 compilers, this behavior is no longer the case.
+Note - Prior to the release of Sun Studio 12, the data type model, ILP32 or LP64, was implied by the choice of the -Xarch option.
+This behavior is no longer the case.
 On most platforms, just adding -m64 to the command line is sufficient for linting 64-bit programs.

-4.3.26 -Ncheck=c
+5.3.26 -Ncheck=c

-Checks header files for corresponding declarations, and checks macros. c is a comma-separated list of checks that consists of one or more of the following: macro, extern, %all, %none, no %macro, no%extern.
+Checks header files for corresponding declarations, and checks macros. c is a comma-separated list of checks that consists of one or more of the following: macro, extern, %all, %none, no% macro, no%extern.